Behaviors of Successful Founders Essence of What it Takes to Be the Founder of a New Venture

 The advice I was given: choose your route; plan and envision your climb; check your equipment; only move one limb at a time; belay before you move; look up to anticipate your next move; lean out and resist the temptation to hug the rock; don’t be intimidated; footwear should allow you to feel the rock, and lastly, learn the ropes!

-These recommendations for rock climbing are also good advice for successful founders.
+These recommendations for rock climbing are also good advice for behaviors of successful founders.

 If you have some anxiety—it’s normal!